 T. S. Eliot's Dialectical Imagination (2018)

 The first principle is that contradictions are best understood dialectically, by moving to perspectives that both include and transcend them.
 The second is that all truths exist in relation to other truths.
 Together or in tandem, these two principles-dialectic and relativism-constitute the basis of a continual re-shaping of Eliot's imagination.

-Brooker considers Eliot's poetry in three blocks, each represented by a signature masterpiece: "The Love Song of J. Alfred Prufrock," The Waste Land, and Four Quartets.
-She correlates these works with stages in the poet's intellectual and spiritual life: disjunction, ambivalence, and transcendence.
-Using a methodology that is both inductive-moving from texts to theories-and comparative-juxtaposing the evolution of Eliot's mind as reflected in his philosophical prose and the evolution of style as seen in his poetry-Brooker integrates cultural and biographical contexts.
-The first book to read Eliot's poems alongside all of his prose and letters, T. S. Eliot's Dialectical Imagination will revise received readings of his mind and art, as well as of literary modernism.
+Brooker analyzes Eliot's signature masterpieces--"The Love Song of J. Alfred Prufrock," The Waste Land, and Four Quartets--in conjunction with stages in his intellectual and spiritual life: disjunction, ambivalence, and transcendence.
+Her methodology is both inductive-moving from texts to theories--and comparative--juxtaposing the evolution of Eliot's mind and of his style, integrating cultural and biographical contexts.
+The first book to read Eliot's poems alongside all of his prose and letters, T. S. Eliot's Dialectical Imagination will revise received readings of his poetry and of literary modernism.